-^{}Average requirements stated above.
-Requirements vary by program-please reference the Carnegie Mellon Application Instructions Booklet on the CMU admissions website for program-specific requirements.
+\Average requirements stated above.
+Requirements vary by program-please see CMU admissions website for program-specific requirements-www.cmu.edu/admission/admission

 Basis for Selection

 C6.
 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?